Republic of Upper Canada: History

+The Patriots

-Some of the supporters retreated to the Thousand Islands, and "caused Canadian authorities much anxiety" in mid-1838.
-In the United States, Hunters' Lodges were established along the frontier border, some also operating in Upper Canada.
-The organization of these societies was headquartered in Cleveland, and its principal mission was to "emancipate the British Colonies from British Thraldom".
-On 16 September 1838, a convention attended by 160 delegates of the organization was held in Cleveland, during which it elected Abram D. Smith the first president of the Republic of Canada.
-The organization also defined plans for a Republican Bank of Canada, which would use gold, silver, and its own currency as money, and pledged "the whole wealth, revenue, and resources" of Upper Canada as collateral for loans.
+In the United States, Hunters' Lodges had been established along the frontier border, with some also operating within Upper Canada.
+People belonging to these organizations were known as Hunters or Patriots.
+The organization of these societies was headquartered in Cleveland, and their principal mission was to "emancipate the British Colonies from British Thraldom".

+From September 16 to 18 in 1838, a convention called the Grand Lodge attended by 160 delegates of the organization was held in Cleveland.
+During the proceedings, they elected Abram D. Smith as the president of the Republic of Upper Canada, Colonel Nathan Williams as the vice president, and the pirate Bill Johnson as the admiral of the Patriot navy.
+They believed they had 25,000 Patriots ready to fight for the cause.

+The organization also defined plans to create a Republican Bank of Canada, which would use gold, silver, and its own currency as money, and pledged "the whole wealth, revenue, and resources" of Upper Canada as collateral for loans.
 Its first banknotes were to feature Samuel Lount, Peter Matthews, and James Morreau, all of whom were executed for their part in the rebellion.

+Even though the Republic of Upper Canada and the Upper Canada Rebellion were put down in 1838, the Patriots would continue operating from the United States until September 15, 1841.
+President Tyler called for all citizens to sever their connection to the cause, and the organization fizzled out.